 How do you create a project schedule?

 Putting together a project schedule isn’t always easy, especially for larger projects.
-Follow these steps to get started.
+You can get started with some fundamental steps.

-A project scope details exactly what a client gets (and what they don’t).
+A project scope details exactly what a client will receive (and what they will not).
 This is where you’ll define project deliverables, tasks, technical requirements, and acceptance criteria.

 The purpose of a project scope is to ensure everyone on the team has a clear understanding of what the project entails.
 A project scope also sets clear expectations for the client as well as limits the kind of requests they can make.

 For example, let’s say you’re developing a mobile app for a client.
-Will you build an app for Android or iOS devices?
-What version will it be compatible with?
+You will have to consider if it will be built for Android or iOS devices and which software versions it will be compatible with.
 A project scope answers these questions and more.

-A project schedule is often used in conjunction with a work breakdown structure — a system of breaking down a large project into smaller and more manageable steps.
+A project schedule is often used in conjunction with a work breakdown structure — a system of breaking down a large project into small and manageable steps.

 Let’s use the example of developing a mobile app again.
 You can break that project down into the following tasks: